 Kang’s research projects include “The Seoul of Los Angeles: Contested Identities and Transnationalism in Immigrant Space”, an interactive online cultural history that focuses on Koreatown in Los Angeles (http://www.seoulofla.com), and a collaboration with the Urban Redevelopment Authority “City Stories: Mapping the Spatial Narratives of Singapore’s Landscapes” (http://citystories.sg), a platform for digital placemaking that explores the multicultural identity and evolution of two of Singapore’s oldest streets in the historic district known as Chinatown.
 She was co-organizer of an international symposium on mediated public space “Emergent Visions: Adjacency and Urban Screens” (http://www.emergentvisions.net) and is Advisory Board Member for the Media Architecture Biennale 2023.
 Her publications include “We Are Here: City Signs and Maps in Ethnic Placemaking” co-authored with Annette M. Kim for the Journal of the American Planning Association (2022), a book chapter for the Routledge Companion to Media and the City “’City Stories’: Digital Placemaking and Public History in Singapore” (2022), and “Interfaces and Intentionalities: Adjacent Practices of Urban Media Art in Singapore” published in a special issue on Urban Interfaces in Leonardo Electronic Almanac (2019).

-Kang is a founding member of the The Labyrinth Project research initiative on interactive narrative and digital scholarship at USC directed by media scholar Marsha Kinder.
+Kang is a founding member of the The Labyrinth Project research initiative on interactive narrative and digital scholarship at the University of Southern California directed by media scholar Marsha Kinder.
 Contributing her expertise in digital arts and animation, Dr. Kang served as researcher, project director, and designer on a range of collaborative projects at Labyrinth between 1997 and 2010.